Naginreed/irl-cae_iOS-Mac/README.md

 - Simple Text "Ending Stream"

 ---
-# 6 - First Test
-6.a - to Start the stream, go into your Twitch Chat and enter **!start**
-OBS will now start the Stream in the **Starting**-Scene
-6.b - Go to your Streaming Phone into the **Moblin**-App and start your Stream there
-6.c - After a few Seconds the Stream from the Phone reaches the OBS and NOALBS switches to **Live-Scene**
-6.d - When you loose Connection or you stop the Stream in **Moblin**-App, it should automatically switch to **Disconnected** and back as soon as Phone Stream is ok again.
-6.e - You can manually switch to **Privacy** with the Chat-Command **!privacy** and back with **!live**
-6.f - To End your Stream you either put **!stop** into Twitch-Chat or you make a Raid to another Streamer

----
-# 7 - Normal Operation
+# 6 - Normal Operation
 > [!NOTE]
 > Before **every** IRL-Stream you need to do the following

-7.a - **Start** your **PC** at Home an make sure it has a Internet Connection and doesn't turn off automatically
+6.a - **Start** your **PC** at Home an make sure it has a Internet Connection and that the PC doesn't turn off automatically
+6.b - **Start OBS & NOALBS** on your PC
-7.b - **Go outside** to where you want to start to stream
+6.c - **Go outside** to where you want to start your IRL-Stream
-7.c - Enter **!start** in **Twitch-Chat** to start Stream to Twitch
+6.d - Enter **!start** in **Twitch-Chat** to start Stream to Twitch
-7.d - **Start Stream in Moblin App**, after a few seconds you are live
+6.e - **Start Stream in IRL Pro** -> after a few seconds you are switched to Live-Scene
-7.e - Enter **!stop** in **Twitch-Chat** or **Raid another streamer** to stop Stream
+6.f - If you stop or loose connections on the Phone -> after a few seconds you are switched to Disconnected
+6.g - As soon as connection from Phone to PC is restored -> after a few seconds you are switched back to Live
+6.h - Switch to Privacy and back manually with Chat commands `!brb` and `!live`
+6.i - **Stop the Stream** automatically only if you raid someone or with Chat command `!stop`

+> [!IMPORTANT]
+> With every Scene Change in OBS you will see a text Message in Chat

 ---
-# 8 - 2nd Internet Connection
+# 7 - 2nd Internet Connection
+> [!NOTE]
+> This is optional and improves stream stability alot in many cases.
+But it doesnt prevent outtages in No Service Areas like deep into the Mountains or Tunnels.

-As seen in the Plan there should be 2x Internet Connection for your phone to reduce the chance of outtages for the Live Stream.
+As seen in the [Map](#map) there can be 2nd Internet Connection for your phone to reduce the chance of outtages for the Live Stream.
 Either a Mobile WiFi Router or a Second Phone with Mobile Hotspot active.

 > [!IMPORTANT]
 > For this second SIM a different Provider is highly recommended.
 > The 2nd Sim will also consume about ~50% of the overall Data

+---
+# 8 - Stream directly to twitch

+If for whatever reason the Relay or Home PC is not working you can easily switch back to direct Streaming in the Moblin App.

+8.a - Got to **Settings** > **Streams** and Create
+8.b - Tap on Twitch an follow the instructions
+8.c - Go to **Video** and set the following settings
+ - **Resolution:** 1920x1080p
+ - **FPS:** fixed 30fps
+ - **Bitrate:** 5800 kbps
+ - **Codec:** h.264

+8.d - Go back then **active Twitch** and tap on it to enter.
+Set your Twitch Name and Twitch ID. *(You can get the ID from [here](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/))*
+8.e - Go back to **Settings** > **Streams**.
+Deactivate Belabox and activate Twitch

 ---
 # 9 - Additional Help